 Academically, OVC is consistently ranked as one of Canada's top universities.
 In fact, we're renowned worldwide for excellence in teaching, research and service, with graduates of the program practicing veterinary medicine, conducting research or working in related industry across the globe.

 Find out how you can apply to the DVM program at OVC.
+If you'd like to chat with us face to face check out where we'll be in the coming months.

 Memorandum of Understanding (MOU):